Need Help? Call Us On 0161 776 9832 For Expert Pest Control Advice On How To Identify Pest Infestations And Help Solve Your Pest Problem.

 At the very least, a sting from a wasp can cause very severe pain for the victim.
 In the worst-case scenario, a person stung by a wasp may suffer from a very severe allergic reaction which could result in being in the hospital.
 Consequently, it is important to put the responsibility for removing wasp nests in the hands of a trained professional.

 Wasp nest removal costs are dependent on the size of the nest, the difficulty of the location and the amount of time required.
-Hiring a person who is experienced in hornet and wasp control will mean that the wasp exterminator will be equipped with protective clothing, have all the relevant tools and be used to dealing with the poisonous chemicals used to get rid of wasp nests.
+Hiring a person who is experienced in hornet and wasp control will mean that the wasp exterminator will be equipped with protective clothing, have all the relevant tools and be used to dealing with the poisonous insecticides used to get rid of wasp nests.

-Once the nest is located the wasp exterminator will place a chemical around the nest which will be taken inside by the wasps.
+Once the nest is located the wasp exterminator will place a insecticide around the nest which will be taken inside by the wasps.
 This method does not cause any disruption to the nest and the consequence of making the inhabitants very angry.
 Once the nest is devoid of life, wasps will not return to the same nest next year.